 We established a Data Privacy Management Group to oversee the data privacy risks and control system of the Group.

-We also enhanced the Group's data privacy management procedures, setting out clear guidelines on data collection, access, data inventory maintenance, internal and external communication, and incident response protocols.

-A newly developed Data Privacy Handbook was circulated to all employees in order to build awareness of handling personal information and ensure data privacy management procedures are followed in all functional areas.
+We also enhanced the Group's data privacy management procedures, setting out clear guidelines on data collection, access, data inventory maintenance, internal and external communication, and incident response protocols in order to build awareness of handling personal information and ensure data privacy management procedures are followed in all functional areas.